 Rivals to the front-runner for the 2024 Republican presidential nomination have made a big deal about Trump’s campaign spending going almost exclusively to his own legal defense.
 A quick glance at the polling in the race, however, shows it’s not the other candidates Trump is competing with in the crowded contest.
 Trump is leading the rest of the field by more than 35 points.
 The former president’s primary competition isn’t Florida Gov. Ron DeSantis, it’s the Department of Justice (DOJ), which is under none other than the Democrat sitting in the White House.

 President Joe Biden has far more in common with Russian President Vladimir Putin than, say, a leader such as George Washington.
 Both Biden and his Russian counterpart’s chief political opponents face criminal prosecution despite the current leaders facing credible corruption allegations of their own.

 The day before Trump’s latest indictment, former Biden family business partner Devon Archer told House lawmakers the president was put on the phone with foreign associates through his son Hunter.
 According to Archer, Hunter Biden would often dial in the former vice president on speakerphone, and did so more than 20 times.
-President Biden actually appears to have interacted with family clients more than 200 times.
+President Biden actually appears to have interacted with family clients countless times.
 The meetings contradict the president’s repeated claims of never talking business with his son “or with anyone else.”